front-end-foundations/session3/2-float-nav/readme.md

 <img src="tabs-image.jpg">

-Review the navigation from last week.

-In this exercise we will focus on list styling and navigation but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use floats.
+In this exercise we will focus on list styling and navigation but instead of using `display: inline-block` or `display: flex` to create horizontal navigation we will use floats.

 ## Review in Sublime